TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/7_unit/01_lesson/lab.md

 1. Create a class, `Color`.
 2. Instantiate at least 3 colors.
 3. Add attributes of r, g, and b to those instances.
-4. Create a function, `add_color`, which takes in two colors and returns a color that is the average of the two reds, greens, and blues.
+4. Create a function, `add_color`, which takes in two colors and returns a color that is the sum of the two reds, greens, and blues. __Don't forget: the maximum value for R, G, or B is 255.__